isomerpages/isomerpages-govtech/media/technews/_posts/2021-02-09-cny2021-digital-hacks.md

 ### e-Ang Pows for hygiene purposes

-Compared to the early 2010s where digital payments were clunky and fiddling to use, these days, many people will have their mobile number linked with PayNow, making transfers easy.
+Compared to the early 2010s where digital payments were clunky and fiddly to use, these days, many people will have their mobile number linked with PayNow, making transfers easy.

 Now, let’s look at the pros and cons from digital Ang Pows: